-The Duplicate Finder can search for files with the same File Name, Size, Modified Date and Content; however it isn’t able to determine which files are needed and which can be safely deleted.
+The Duplicate Finder can search for files with the same file Name, Size, Modified date, and Content; however, it cannot determine which files are needed and which can be safely deleted.

-For this reason, after searching for duplicate files, we recommend that you review the file path and, if necessary, the file itself to ensure that it is in fact a duplicate and not needed by a program on your computer.
-You can open a file from the Duplicate Finder screen by right clicking the file > Open Containing Folder, then double clicking the file in the window that opens.
+We recommend you review the file path and, if necessary, the file itself to ensure that it is, in fact, a duplicate and not needed by a program on your computer.
+You can open a file from the Duplicate Finder screen by right-clicking the file > Open Containing Folder, then double-clicking the file in the window that opens.

-It is normally safe to delete duplicates of your personal pictures or films, but as before, ensure that you verify the file path and the content of the files before deletion.
+It is normally safe to delete duplicates of your personal pictures or films, but as before, ensure that you verify the file path and the files' content before you delete anything.

 2. Select duplicates in a specific folder